CHAPTER THIRTY-NINE: TWO CAN PLAY

 "I didn't realize there was more than one medic attending to your arms."
 I can't exactly tell, but I think he's being sarcastic.
 Jerk.

 I wrinkle my nose.
-"You know what, just….stop.
-Uh, but yeah, him.
+"You know what, Mr. Smarty….
+But yeah, him.
 The medic.
 He…" I pause and breathe in the scent wafting off Cato's skin.
 He smells amazing.
 Warm.
 Familiar.
 Like home.

 "Yes, yes, the medic," Cato says, sighing, too, but I think he's mocking me again.
 Damn medicine, fucking with my brain.
 "What about him?
 Did he try something when I wasn't looking?
 Maybe I'll have Snow send him back so I can –"